 An air dump solenoid valve must be teed into the air line between each height control valve and the air bag it controls.
-(See the AIR LINE CONNECTION DIAGRAM).
+(See the Air Line Connection Diagram).

-On the 310 Series, the air dump signal comes from the manifold harness.
-The air dump harness plugs into the manifold harness and supplies one plug at the front and rear of the coach for air dump valves.
+On the 610 Series, the air dump signal comes from the warning/pressure switch harness.
+There is a plug at the front and rear of the coach for air dump valves.
 A Tee adaptor is supplied with the control system.
 This will connect two dump valves to one harness connection at the front or rear of the vehicle.
-(Refer to ELECTRI-CAL CONNECTION DIAGRAM WITH SUSPENSION AIR DUMP)
+(Refer to Electrical Connection Diagram With Suspension Air Dump.)